SuperOffice/SuperOffice.WebApi-Samples/README.md

 ## Known Issues

 The current SuperOffice.WebApi package dependencies are not the latest Microsoft packages available.
 Therefore, if your project uses newer versions of the Microsoft packages, there will be conflicts with TokenValidationResult.

-The current library does not have any logging, and very little exception handling.